tuya/tuya-panel-kit-docs/docs/docs/basic/Button.en.md

 ---
-group:
-  title: basic
 title: Button
+desc: Button is one of the most commonly used components, used in some occasions that need to be clicked, such as plain text, pictures, and icons.
 ---

-# Button

-## Introduction

-`Button` is one of the most commonly used components, used in some occasions that need to be clicked, such as plain text, pictures, and icons.

 ## Code demo